chanosky/ServiceModuleAPITest/README.md

  1. Install NodeJS on your system.
 You can download the latest version from the official website: https://nodejs.org/en/download/.
  2. Open the installer and follow the prompts to install the Node.js.
 By default, the installer uses the Node.js distribution in C:\Program Files\nodejs.
 The installer should set the C:\Program Files\nodejs\bin directory in Window's PATH environment variable.
 Restart any open command prompts for the change to take effect.
  3. Verify installation is successful by running `node -v` in command line, verify npm is also available by running `npm -v`in the command line as well.
+Both should show their respective versions.
- 4. Navigate to your desired folder in which you will place the app.
+ 4. Navigate to your desired folder in which you will place the app and enter the terminal (CMD for windows)
  5. Visit https://github.com/BestBuy/api-playground and clone the application.
 Use the command  `git clone`  followed by the repository url to fetch the script from GitHub, for example:  `git clone https://github.com/BestBuy/api-playground.git` .
+User can also just dowload the repository and manually extract it on the desired folder
-6. Once the download is complete, do not install it yet.
+ 6. Once the download is complete, navigate to `/api-playground folder`.
+Do not install it yet.
 I ran into issues when installing the app and cannot run the application.
-These are the troubleshooting steps that I did to run it.
+These are the troubleshooting steps that I've done to run it.

 		Troubleshooting steps:
 		1. Change the version of "sqlite3" from 4.0.3 to 5.1.4.
-		2. Change one line of code in bestbuy-api-playground\src\db\index.js line 36 from var  model  =  sequelize['import'](path.join(__dirname,  file)); <to> var  model = require(path.join(__dirname, file))(sequelize, Sequelize.DataTypes);
+		2. Change one line of code in bestbuy-api-playground\src\db\index.js line 36 <FROM> var  model  =  sequelize['import'](path.join(__dirname,  file)); <TO> var  model = require(path.join(__dirname, file))(sequelize, Sequelize.DataTypes);
 		3. Run npm install and ignore all errors and warnings.
 		4. Run npm start.

  8. Now open [http://localhost:3030](http://localhost:3030/) in your browser to begin exploring the API
+ 9. Remember to start the app so that you won't encounter any issues when running the script.